Sophie-S-Z/hindsight/README.md

 Hindsight inverts this idea.
 What if your future *was* available to you?
 Not to tell you what to do, but to remind you that you survive.
 That things work out.
 That the person you're becoming is rooting for you.

-We built this because we believe the most powerful form of AI isn't one that does things *for* you — it's one that helps you become who you're meant to be.
+I built this because I believe the most powerful form of AI isn't the one that does things *for* you, but the one that helps you become who you're meant to be.

 ---